shrird2010-beep/Goated-goalV2/README.md

 |-----------|
 ![Screenshot](Screenshot%202025-12-25%20165520.png)

-The right corner features one oversized hole to fit the end of a telescoping pole with an end that has a larger diameter.
-This ensures a tight fit so it can withstand any shots that I give it.
+Before, the right corner featured one oversized hole to fit the end of a telescoping pole.
+Now I have changed it to be the same as the left side.
+I have also made it so that it will hold 4 poles rather than 3.

 | CAD Model |
 |-----------|
 ![Screenshot](Screenshot%202025-12-25%20164047.png)

 The left corner was designed with precise diagonal pole measurements to prevent any collapsing.
+Its really just the same as the right side.

 | CAD Model |
 |-----------|
 ![Screenshot](Screenshot%202025-12-25%20164506.png)

-This is a new addition that I created after I found some old tent poles in my garage.
+These are some new additions that I created after I found some old tent poles in my garage.
 This will cut down my costs and help me create a stronger goal.
+The CADS with a 3-holed bracket will be holding the top of my goal while the CAD with triangles will be the middle holder that gives structural support.

 ---